Wage & Salary Jobs by Industry

 What is it and why does it matter?

 This chart measures number of jobs paid through a wage or a salary, either part-time or full-time, based on workplace.
 These employees are counted through state unemployment insurance or federal unemployment compensation programs.
 Covered employees include those receiving pay on the 12th day of each month, including employees on paid sick leave, paid holiday, and paid vacation.
 This chart breaks down employment by industry sector.
-Changes in the number of jobs by industry indicate whether certain sectors are growing/shrinking and if our economy is becoming increasingly diversifed.
+Changes in the number of jobs by industry indicate whether certain sectors are growing/shrinking and if our economy is becoming increasingly diversified.

 Latest Southeast Michigan trend: